 JDF uses the PNG images for representing preview images.
 CIP3 defined two formats: composite CMYK and separated.
-With PNG, only the separated format is supported, the composite CMYK must be represented as separated CMYK.
+With PNG, only the separated format is supported for color spaces other than RGB.
+The composite CMYK or spot color representations must be represented as separated CMYK or spot colors.
 Thus, preview images are stored as separate PNG images and JDF links them together.
+Viewable images and thumbnails can be represented as composite RGB PNG images.